kunal-1320/SpotifytoYTMusicSync/README.md

     * 3. Auto Create playlist
     * 4. Dry sync run
     * 5. Main Sync

+NOTE : youtubemus request headers get expired automatically so when you want you can setup ytmusic again

 =====================================================================================
 # Spotify to YouTube Music Sync